 Pre-moderation is intended to ensure that your online community is not exposed to harmful content, safeguarding your brand against legal ramifications in the process.
 Text, images, video, and all other content are scrutinized by moderators trained to review UGC submitted by your audience before allowing it to become viewable.
 Pre-moderation is well suited for any company seeking to maintain their online reputation while growing their brand.

-Pre-scanning user-generated content does not allow for real-time posting, which is why some businesses shy away from this approach.
+Pre-scanning UGC does not allow for real-time posting, which is why some businesses shy away from this approach.
 Delaying content from going live can frustrate online community members who are accustomed to seeing their posts instantly.

-Post-moderation displays user-generated content on your app or website immediately, while replicating it in a queue so a moderator may review the content after it goes live, so as not to slow down the user experience.
-Dating apps, some social sites, and other platforms will often use post-moderation in response to users’ demand for immediate content posting.
+Post-moderation displays user-generated content on your app or website immediately, while replicating it in a queue so a content moderator may review the content after it goes live, so as not to slow down the user experience.
+Dating apps, some social sites, and other social media platforms will often use post-moderation in response to users’ demand for immediate posting.

 When used as the primary method of moderation, reactive moderation gives members the responsibility of flagging content on the community platform or website that they deem offensive, typically through the use of a reporting button.
 When a community member clicks on the button, an alert is filed with the website’s moderation team or administrators, flagging the UGC that must be reviewed.
 The content in question will then be removed if it is determined to be in violation of the site’s regulations.